 Day 4: Salento / Los Nevados National Park—Cocora Valley / Cacao Farm Tour

-Quaint Salento with its brightly painted main street is one of the coffee region's oldest villages, and the jumping-off point for our daylong discovery of the surrounding wilderness.
+Quaint Salento, with its brightly painted main street, is one of the coffee region's oldest villages and the jumping-off point for our day-long discovery of the surrounding wild region.
 In view of snowy Andean volcanoes on the horizon, enter the Cocora Valley, a spectacular section of Los Nevados National Park set aside to preserve Colombia's national tree, the Quindio wax palm, along with other endemic species that depend upon it.
-This is the planet’s tallest palm, growing up to 200 feet high, and we'll get to help plant more of these trees inside the reserve.
+This is the planet’s tallest palm, growing up to 200 feet high, and we get to help plant more of these trees inside the reserve.
 We also hear from a local expert on the Andean condor, the world's largest flying bird.
-With a 10-foot wingspan, it glides on mountain air currents—and if we’re very lucky, we might spot one soaring overhead.
+With a 10-foot wingspan, it glides on mountain air currents—and if we’re lucky, we might spot one soaring overhead.
 Late this afternoon, tour the farm at Hacienda Bambusa to learn how cacao is grown and processed from crop to cup.
 Cacao is the essential ingredient in one of Colombia’s most beloved traditional drinks: hot cocoa, accompanied by fresh cheese.
 Along the way, keep an eye out for more than 160 resident bird species including spectacled parrotlet, buff-necked ibis, rufous hummingbird and fork-tailed flycatcher.

 Day 5: Pijao—An Immersion in Colombia's Coffee Culture

 Travel deeper into the emerald-green mountains today to discover an authentic coffee village in the heart of the UNESCO World Heritage area known as the Coffee Cultural Landscape of Colombia.
 Coffee is a sensitive crop that thrives in Colombia's steep, mountainous terrain, plentiful rain, ample sunshine and mild temperatures—ideal climate and geography enhanced by a local commitment to meticulous hand-picking of beans.
-Sporting brightly hued buildings, humble Pijao exemplifies Colombia’s tradition of sustainable coffee production.
+Humble Pijao, with its bright-hued buildings, exemplifies Colombia’s tradition of sustainable coffee production.
 Settled in 1902, the small town has seen a resurgence of hope and opportunity since peace returned to Colombia.
-In this untouristed region, meet local farmers and baristas who cultivate single-origin beans, taste their brew, learn about its delicacies and intricacies, and expand our knowledge of Colombia's most important cultural and agricultural product.
+In this untouristed region, we meet local farmers and baristas who cultivate single-origin beans, taste their brew, learn about its intricacies, and expand our knowledge of Colombia's most important cultural and agricultural product.
 Aboard a local 4x4 vehicle, we follow rugged dirt roads on an immersion in a typical coffee-growing operation.
-Share a traditional homemade lunch on the farm, then watch how coffee is transformed from bright red cherries to a steaming beverage in your cup.
+Share a traditional home-cooked lunch on the farm, then watch how coffee is transformed from bright red cherries to a steaming beverage in your cup.